 Skin care: 5 tips for healthy skin

 Don't have time for intensive skin care?
 You can still pamper yourself by acing the basics.
-Good skin care and healthy lifestyle choices can help delay the natural aging process and prevent various skin problems.
+Good skin care and healthy lifestyle choices can help delay natural aging and prevent various skin problems.
 Get started with these five no-nonsense tips.

 1. Protect yourself from the sun